Drzyjiang/Soil-Layering-by-CPT-Data-and-Autoencoder/Code/README.md

 - Within-cluster sum of squares plot

-- Silhouette plot
+- t-SNE plot of classifications on all latent vectors

-Apply the Elbow Method on the following plots to tune hyperparameter *numberGlobalLayers:*
+Apply the Elbow Method on the following plot to tune hyperparameter *numberGlobalLayers:*

 - Accuracy vs Number of max_leaf_nodes plot